richard-losande/NetPresentValueCalculator/README.md

 # NetPresentValueCalculator
-calculator used for calculating net present value
-.net core 3.1 and react.js
+calculator used for calculating net present value,.net core 3.1 and react.js.3 tier architecture.
-3 tier architecture.